ibm-cloud-docs/event-notifications/en-concepts.md

 The originating phone number or origin ID for a text message, and the originating domain or IP address for email.
 In most countries the sender is obligated by law to be transparent about the origin of a digital message.
 If you select the IBM SMS Service or IBM Email Service as a destination for your subscriptions, the text messages the end user will receive will have an origin owned by IBM.

-Abide by [{{site.data.keyword.en_short}} digital messaging policies](TODO link) to protect the reputation of IBM origins with downstream SMS and email providers.
-{:important: .important}

 ## SMS message
 {: #en-sms}